Barcelona Summer School in Global Politics, Development and Security

 David Chandler is Professor of International Relations at the University of Westminster.
 He was the founding editor of the Journal of Intervention and Statebuilding and currently edits the journal Resilience: International Policies, Practices and Discourses.
 He also edits two Routledge book series, Studies in Resilience and Advances in Democratic Theory.
 His research interests focus on analysis of policy interventions in the international arena, including humanitarianism, statebuilding and the promotion of resilience.
 He is also interested in contemporary theories challenging the anthropocentrism of modernist thought, particularly in relation to the Anthropocene, the ontopolitics of critique and new technologies, including algorithmic governance, sensorial assemblages and Big Data.
 His most recent monographs are: Ontopolitics in the Anthropocene: An Introduction to Mapping, Sensing and Hacking (Routledge, 2018); Peacebuilding: The Twenty Years' Crisis, 1997-2017 (Palgrave, 2017); The Neoliberal Subject: Resilience, Adaptation and Vulnerability (with Julian Reid) (Rowman & Littlefield, 2016) and Resilience: The Governance of Complexity (Routledge, 2014).

 Philippe Droz-Vincent is Professor of Political Science and International Relations, Sciences-Po Grenoble (France).
 His main research interests are: the Arab uprisings in 2011, authoritarianism, the different paths of transition, the role of the military and of the security sector in Middle Eastern countries, state-building, intervention, the use of force in international relations, counterinsurgency, peacebuilding, and American foreign policy in the Middle East.
 He is author of The Middle East: Authoritarian Regimes and Stalled Societies (in French, Presses Universitaires de France, 2004); Dizziness of Power: The American Moment in the Middle East (in French, Editions La Découverte, 2007) and The Middle East (in French, Paris, Le Cavalier Bleu, 2009), and numerous articles in prestigious journals such as International Journal of Middle East Studies, Armed Forces and Society and the Middle East Journal.
+He is a humanitarian actor as head of the Syrian mission for Médecins du Monde (Doctor of the World) France.

 Georges Fahmi is a research fellow at the Middle East Directions Programme of the Robert Schuman Centre for Advanced Studies, at the European University Institute in Fiesole, Italy.
 Previously, Fahmi was a non-resident scholar at the Carnegie Middle East Centre in Beirut, Lebanon.
 His research focuses on religious actors in democratic transition in the Middle East, the interplay between state and religion in Egypt and Tunisia, and religious minorities and citizenship in Egypt and Syria.
 He received his PhD from the European University Institute.